-Each participant will typically participate in a combination of TV, radio, print, and online ads.
-Specifics ad formats will be determined during the production process.
+Each participant will typically participate in some combination of TV, radio, print, and online ads.
+Specific ad formats will be determined during the production process.

-The Tips From Former Smokers campaign is a national campaign so all advertising runs in all 50 states across the country and online.
+The Tips From Former Smokers campaign is a national campaign so all advertising runs in all 50 states and online.

-The launch of the campaign is tentatively planned for early 2016.
+The launch of the campaign is tentatively planned for mid 2019.

 Participants in the advertising

 * 2012 Campaign Results According to Lancet 2013

 "Through Facebook and e-mail, everybody would say, oh, I just saw you on TV, and these guys are all from around the country.
 And so, it's really fun, it was cool."